A. General Club Rules Eligibility & Responsibility

 Club Class – Open to all Yachts (Non-IRC)

-— All Yachts wishing to Race in IRC Class will be required to provide a copy of their current IRC Handicap Certificate to the Sailing Secretary in advance.
-Any yacht without a current IRC Handicap Certificate will only be eligible to race Club Class.
+— All Yachts wishing to Race in IRC Class will be required to provide a copy of their current IRC Handicap Certificate to the Sailing Secretary before 31st May.
+Any yacht without a current IRC Handicap Certificate will not be allowed to race in IRC class.
+Yachts will observe the appropriate starting sequence, i.e. Club class start.
+Yachts must observe the instructions of the OD.

 — Yachts in IRC Class will fly International Code flag “Pendant 1” (White with Red dot) from their backstays while racing.